Nonspecialist1/Nonspecialist1/README.md

 ### 👋👋 I'm Saehyun, Java & Android Developer

-  My major is psychology, but I've been studying computer science💻 since 2021, and I really into SW Developing !
-  My most cofident language is Java, I'm keep studying and growing up🌳 I want to be All-rounder Developer who make planning and developing SW📱
+  My major is psychology, but I've been studying computer science💻 since 2021, and I really into SW Developing !<br/> My most cofident language is Java, I'm keep studying and growing up🌳<br/> I want to be All-rounder Developer who make planning and developing SW📱<br/>

 <!--
 **Nonspecialist1/Nonspecialist1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.